geotools/geotools/docs/developer/guide/conventions/module.rst

 * modules/extension/ - extensions and extras built using the library

   * brewer - generate styles from for a feature collection
+  * xsd - bindings for xml parsing / encoding

 * modules/unsupported/ - modules that are not ready yet, or are orphaned and no longer have a contact person

-  * oracle - legacy oracle datastore
   * process - framework for spatial processes
+  * swing
+  * swt
   * wps - client for web processing service

-* demo/ - small working examples, usually part of a tutorial
+* doc/ - example code used as part of documentation and tutoirals